jonathanclarke/jonathanclarke.ie/_posts/2026-01-07-stop-and-breath-why-i-prioritised-health-over-career.md

 I’m taking this time to be a better father, a better husband, and eventually, a better person.
 But for now, I’m just a guy trying to get up a hill with a book in my bag.

 See you on the trails.
+You can follow my fitness journey at [/fitness](/fitness)